microsoft/windows-containers-demos/django-poll-app/README.md

 ## PollApp - Modernizing Python web application with Nano server and Azure Cloud
-This repository contains a sample of Django-poll web application and how to modernize it using Windows Container(Nano-server) and Azure Cloud.
+This repository contains a sample of Django-poll web application and steps to modernize it using Windows Container(Nano-server) and Azure Cloud.

 ## Overview
-Windows Container should be used as a way to improve deployments to production, development, and test environments of existing Python applications based on different framework technologies and deploying the Python application to the Azure Kubernetes Service.
+Windows Container should be used as a way to improve deployments to production, development and test environment of existing Python applications based on different framework technologies and deploying the Python application to the Azure Kubernetes Service.

 ## Goals